gustaebel/python-mpv/README.md

 # python-mpv

-Control mpv from Python using JSON IPC
+Control mpv from Python using JSON IPC.

 ## About